Ninth International Workshop on Writing Systems and Literacy

 - What practical purposes (e.g. computational, pedagogic, lexicographic) can be served by databases/lexicons?

-INVITED SPEAKERS: Viorica Marian (Department of Communication Sciences and Disorders, Northwestern University).
+INVITED SPEAKER: Viorica Marian (Department of Communication Sciences and Disorders, Northwestern University).

 Orthographic Databases & Lexicons Programme 4-5th September 2014